 Waking up the next morning was the hardest part of the whole journey.
 Knowing that is was real, that I didn’t dream it, and that now I would have to get through the day was really awful.
 I didn’t know how to start, or what to do, or what not to do.
 My head still hurt and I was still uncomfortable.
 I felt sad that my belly already felt smaller, and my breasts were already back to normal, too.
 I felt jipped.
 My legs were also incredibly sore, probably from the squatting I had done over the bowl when passing the baby.
 It was a cloudy day.
 Maryn checked on me again and had some great suggestions for nourishing, healing ideas which helped me regroup.
 Russell and I took a short walk around the neighborhood.
-We went to Wisdom of the Earth to get some essences – Clary Sage and Geranium, and then a friend working there suggesting Violet, which of course made me cry, and seemed very appropriate.
+We went to Wisdom of the Earth to get some essences – Clary Sage and Geranium, and then a friend working there who didn’t know what we had named the baby suggested Violet, which of course made me cry, and seemed very appropriate.
 Then I picked up some movies to watch during the day, and tucked back into bed.
 I ate leftovers for lunch, and then felt like the cramps were really hurting again.
 I thought a bath would feel good, so Russell helped me run one.
 I got in and it did feel good, but I was still cramping.
 I felt like I should feel inside, curious about if my cervix was closed back up or not, so I did.
 I could feel something fibrous and ridged hanging out of the cervical os, which freaked me out.
 My natural instinct was to gently pull on it, but I felt again to make sure of what I was feeling.
 It was definitely something, and after 2 or 3 gentle pulls I pulled out what appeared to be a tiny placenta (around 2pm).
 I got out shortly after and put it in water so it wouldn’t dry out like the gestational sac had.
 I called Russell over to look at it, and called Maryn again to ask her about it too.
 We took some pictures of it and then buried it next in the same spot in the garden after I got dressed.
 [I learned in Anne Frye’s Holistic Midwifery Volume 1 that that is a common pattern, for the sac to come out first, and then the placenta a day or more later since it is so firmly implanted at that point].
 That was the second time I realized I was in shock and hadn’t been paying enough attention in the rush to put this all behind me, thinking this was all over, when really I needed to be focused on myself, resting, and paying attention to what I needed.

 That night, I had the first full nights uninterrupted sleep I’d had in months.
 No getting up to pee, no scary or weird memorable dreams.
 Just peaceful sleep, and for that I’m grateful.
 We woke up to snow on the ground and in the sky.
 I felt my belly even smaller than the day before.
 But I cried a little less that morning, and every morning after.
 I looked out the window at the snowy little spot where we had buried our first baby and knew everything would be ok, even if I was going to carry this sad memory forever.
 The red candle burned next to the small woodstove in our bedroom as I wrote this story down.
 It is the same candle I lit when I invited the being into our lives, and I let it burn until it went out, sometime during the third night after passing the baby.
 So, we honor this little being and the experience they have shared with us, and the lessons we have learned.
 This baby made us a family, and inspired Russell and I to finally change our last names to our new family name.
 I do my best to surrender to all of it, and somehow I know something sweet still lies ahead for us.